mingxuan007/text-style-transfer-with-adversarial-network-and-domain-adaptation/README.md

    5. [Domain adaptive text style transfer](https://arxiv.org/pdf/1908.09395.pdf)
    code:[go](https://github.com/cookielee77/DAST/tree/master/network)

+### supplement
+sorry that the primitive py-file, that for extracting style words, has loss in the computer server of my school (i left the project files for a long time and the computer server was fixed once), then i write a new file to get the style words with the frequency ratio, however the WO score promote to 0.763 from 0.588 in yelp corpus.
+Thus if you do contrast experiments with other frameworks, you should keep the style words coincident for evaluation.
 ### Start
 first: to download the yelp and imdb dataset from [the repository](https://github.com/cookielee77/DAST/tree/master/network) and put it to the data folder (you can use data_filter.py and data_filter_2.py to preprocess data), download the glove 100d for the validation path in config.py with website (http://nlp.stanford.edu/data/glove.6B.zip);
+you can utilize the get_style_words.py to get the style words (you can also utilize other methods to obtain the style words)

 second: to run data_filter.py to filter the imdb dataset;